-In 2021, one private security contract was renewed with the existing provider who have a demonstrated track record of meeting PanAust's requirements.
-The provider is Laos based and their contract includes specific language related to the Voluntary Principles, as stated within Annex J of the VP's- IGT.
+In 2023, two private security contracts were renewed with the existing providers who both have a demonstrated track record of meeting PanAust's requirements.
+The providers are Laos and Thailand based, and their contracts include specific language related to the Voluntary Principles, as stated within Annex J of the VP's- IGT.
 All other private security contractors have current contracts, and all these contracts include specific language related to the Voluntary Principles, as stated within Annex J of the VP's- IGT.